-In this work, we consider the more challenging problem of constrained optimization.
-In this context, substantial work focuses on CT methods based on Lagrange multipliers, particularly primal-dual methods; we refer the reader to \cite[Chapter 15]{lue_book} for a general review.
-The primary CT approach to constrained optimization is the primal-dual gradient dynamics (PDGD), introduced in \cite{kos56,arr58}.
-In \cite{qu19}, the authors study the exponential stability of PDGD in the minimization of strongly convex, smooth cost functions with linear equality constraints.
-The analysis is extended to non-smooth composite optimization in \cite{din19,dhi19}, by using a proximal augmented Lagrangian and to non-convex stochastic optimization in \cite{che19}.
-As to convex composite optimization with linear equality constraints, the work \cite{fra18} illustrates a CT model for the alternating direction method of multipliers (ADMM \cite{boy10}).
-We also notice that an antecedent line of research proposes a modification of the gradient flow to envisage equality constraints; the key idea is to build the descent direction $\dot{x}$ as a combination of a projected gradient and of a Gauss-Newton direction, which drives the solution toward the feasible set; see, e.g., \cite{yam80,sch00,zho07}.
-Finally, works \cite{sch00,zho07,qu19} envisage inequality constraints as well by extending first-order conditions to Karush-Kuhn-Tucker (KKT) conditions \cite{lue_book}.
+In \cite{qu19}, the authors examine the exponential stability of PDGD when minimizing strongly convex, smooth cost functions with linear equality constraints.
+This analysis is extended to non-smooth composite optimization in \cite{din19,dhi19} by using a proximal augmented Lagrangian, and to non-convex stochastic optimization in \cite{che19}.
+Regarding convex composite optimization with linear equality constraints, the work \cite{fra18} illustrates a CT model for the alternating direction method of multipliers (ADMM \cite{boy10}).
+Additionally, prior research proposes modifying the gradient flow to account for equality constraints.
+The key idea in this approach is to build the descent direction $\dot{x}$ as a combination of a projected gradient and a Gauss-Newton direction, which drives the solution toward the feasible set; see, e.g., \cite{yam80,sch00,zho07}.
+Finally, works \cite{sch00,zho07,qu19} also consider inequality constraints by extending first-order conditions to Karush-Kuhn-Tucker (KKT) conditions \cite{lue_book}.

+This brief review emphasizes that much of the literature focuses on the CT analysis of existing algorithms rather than the development of new CT algorithms for optimization.
+An exception is the recent work \cite{all24}, which develops CT dynamical systems that solve constrained optimization problems.
+The authors synthesize a feedback controller, exploiting tools from the theory of control barrier functions (CBF), that guarantees forward invariance and stability of the feasible set.
+These properties enforce safety when the feasible set represents the safe operation of a plant.

-This brief review highlights that most of the literature proposes the CT analysis of existing algorithms without developing novel CT algorithms for optimization.
-In contrast, this work proposes a new CT framework for convex and non-convex constrained optimization.
-In particular, we focus on equality constraints.
-The proposed framework leverages a feedback control perspective: we start from the solution of first-order necessary conditions for minima and build a CT dynamic system whose control input is the vector of the Lagrange multipliers.
-The output represents the constraints which we regulate accordingly.
-Several control laws are suitable for the Lagrange multipliers to achieve the desired regulation; this gives rise to a family of control-based first-order methods.
-In particular, this work focuses on two methods: proportional-integral (PI) control and feedback linearization.
+This work introduces a new CT framework for convex and non-convex constrained optimization, focusing on equality constraints.
+The proposed framework adopts an original feedback control approach: we start from the first-order necessary conditions for minima to build a CT dynamical system where the vector of Lagrange multipliers represents the control input.
+The output of this system corresponds to the constraints, which we regulate accordingly.
+Several control laws can be employed for the Lagrange multipliers to achieve the desired regulation, leading to a family of control-based first-order methods.